ciromattia/kcc/README.md

 _KC2_ in no way is a replacement for **KCC** so you can be quite confident we'll going to carry on developing our little monster ;-)

 ### Issues / new features / donations
+If you have general questions about usage, feedback etc. please [post it here](http://www.mobileread.com/forums/showthread.php?t=207461).
-If you have some problems using KCC please [file an issue here](https://github.com/ciromattia/kcc/issues/new).
+If you have some **technical** problems using KCC please [file an issue here](https://github.com/ciromattia/kcc/issues/new).
 If you can fix an open issue, fork & make a pull request.
 If you want more chances an issue is fixes or your wanted feature added, consider [placing a bounty](https://www.bountysource.com/trackers/65571-ciromattia-kcc)!